cloudflare/pint/docs/configuration.md

 ## Environment variables

-Environment variables can be expanded inside pint configuration file as `ENV_*` HCL variables.
+Environment variables can be expanded inside the pint configuration file as `ENV_*` HCL variables.
 To use a variable named `FOO`, reference it as `${ENV_FOO}`.

 Examples: